Using authority is one of the most ways to rise above the fold and get more eyes on your content. But what do you think the best approach is?

 Why content authority matters

-In content marketing, authority refers to a person's perceived level of expertise and credibility on a subject.
+In content marketing, authority refers to a person's perceived expertise and credibility.
 The word "perceived" here is essential because there are ways to make yourself seem more authoritative on a subject than you are an expert; the authority will make people behave in ways that favour your content approach:

 Fewer bounces and more time spent on the page

-If a person feels that the content creator is not relevant, credible or authoritative, they will stop consuming your content.
+If a person feels that the content creator needs to be more relevant, credible or authoritative, they will stop consuming your content.

 Edge over the competition